 Kaitlyn Bunker

-Working as a principal at Rocky Mountain Institute’s Island Energy Program, Kaitlyn Bunker '10 '12 '14 is helping develop clean energy systems for numerous islands in the Caribbean.
+Working as a director at Rocky Mountain Institute’s Global South program, Kaitlyn Bunker ’10 ’12 ’14 is helping develop clean energy systems for numerous island nations in the Caribbean and Pacific.

-"I've enjoyed working deeply with stakeholders in Saint Lucia, Saint Vincent and the Grenadines, Belize, the British Virgin Islands, the Turks and Caicos Islands, Bermuda, and the Bahamas to chart their optimal pathways to meet their energy system priorities," she said.
-"Our work is making a direct positive impact for their communities and demonstrating what is possible in other geographies."
+“I’ve enjoyed working deeply with stakeholders in different countries to chart their optimal pathways to meet their energy system priorities,” she said.
+“Our work is making a direct positive impact on their communities and demonstrating what is possible in other geographies.”

-Bunker's journey to making a difference wound through Michigan Tech and gaining three degrees.
-She earned a bachelor's in electrical engineering in 2010 followed by a master's and PhD in EE in 2012 and 2014, respectively.
+Bunker’s journey to making a difference started at Michigan Tech with a Summer Youth Program called Women in Engineering.
+The path continued with her gaining three degrees—a bachelor’s in electrical engineering (EE) in 2010, followed by a master’s and PhD in EE in 2012 and 2014, respectively.

 While at Michigan Tech, Bunker was involved in many activities including Society of Women Engineers (SWE), Circle K Service Fraternity, Catholic Campus Ministries, and Full Throttle Motorcycle Club.
 She was recognized as a Michigan Tech Woman of Promise in 2010 and earned fellowships from the National Science Foundation.